 Application for security of costs

-If any of the parties wish to amend their statement of case, the application to the court also has to be made again.
+If any of the parties wish to amend their statement of case, an application to the court also has to be made again.

 Making an interim application

 The notice must be served on the other party.
-A ‘without notice’ application (ie, an application made without giving the other party notice) is allowed in exceptional circumstances with the permission of the court or if Civil Procedure Rules permit the same.
-This means that the other party would not be informed of the application.
-Such an action is exceptional as it gives the party which is heard a significant advantage as the other party remains unheard.
-There must be very good reasons for not giving a notice.
-Generally it is accepted that the application notice is not issued as there was no sufficient time to do so.
+A ‘without notice’ application (ie, an application made without giving the other party notice) is allowed in exceptional circumstances with the permission of the court, or if Civil Procedure Rules permit it.
 If the application notice is served, both parties must be heard and give evidence.
 The hearings may be public or private if it is in the interest of justice.
-It is within the court’s power to make interim orders or fix telephone hearings or video conferencing in order to fulfil the overriding objective.
+The court can make interim orders or fix telephone hearings or video conferencing to fulfill the overriding objective.
 Generally these applications are heard at case management conference or at the pre-trial review.